copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 #### MVP tracking (Milestone 3)

 Update this block as work progresses.
 Status values: Not started / In progress / Done / Blocked.

+Update cadence: weekly (or after major milestones).
+If the tracker isn’t updated for more than 7 days, treat statuses as stale.

+Last tracker update: 2026-02-11

 | Area       | Item                                                                 | Owner                              | Target date | Status      | Notes / links                                                                                                  |
 | ---------- | -------------------------------------------------------------------- | ---------------------------------- | ----------- | ----------- | -------------------------------------------------------------------------------------------------------------- |